PengChen12/CC-Time/README.md

 ## Quick Demos
 1. Download datasets and place them under ./datasets.
-2. Download the large language models from [Hugging Face](https://huggingface.co/).
-The default LLM architecture is [GPT2](https://huggingface.co/openai-community/gpt2).
-3. Since the LLM Channel Layer in CC-Time integrates current correlation and global correlation, we need to use ./models/hugging_gpt2/modeling_gpt2.py to replace the GPT2 architecture modeling_gpt2.py in the transformer library.
+2. Create a folder called gpt2 and download the pre-trained parameters of [GPT2](https://huggingface.co/openai-community/gpt2) from hugging_face.
+    ```
+    mkdir gpt2
+    python load_gpt2.py
+    ```
-4. Training and testing.
+3. Training and testing.
+Training and testing.
 Using the ETTm1 dataset as an example, run the following script:
     ```
-    run main.py
+    python main.py
     ```